Community Cat Programs Training Playbook

 - Agency-wide training on implementing/operating the program and mitigating nuisance complaints in the community

 - Team lead or point person for the program (and contact information being readily available)

 - Collaborative relationship with existing TNR programs and cat caregivers in the community

 - Standard operating procedures, liability waivers, program outline and expectations

 - Traps and other necessary supplies (e.g., food, towels, sheets)

 - Partnership agreements with local supporting clinics (if surgeries are outsourced)

-- Community engagement strategies (for introduction of the program, ongoing efforts and conflict mitigation)
+- Community engagement and communication strategies (for introduction of the program, ongoing efforts and conflict mitigation)